Papua New Guinea

 -

-Increase the availability of private sector credit by supporting the utilization of the secured transactions framework established in 2015, and advising on the introduction of alternative capital-raising platforms;
+Increase the availability of private sector credit by supporting the use of the secured transactions framework established in 2015, and advising on the introduction of alternative capital-raising platforms;

 -